Radon

 How can you test for radon?

-The U.S. Surgeon General and the U.S. Environmental Protection Agency (EPA) recommend that all homes be tested for radon levels.
+The U.S. Environmental Protection Agency (EPA) recommends that all homes be tested for radon levels.

-You can hire a qualified tester to do the test, or you can use a do-it-yourself test kit.
+You can use a do-it-yourself test kit.
 Use only home tests that are labeled "meets EPA requirements."
-You can buy radon test kits by calling the EPA at 1-800-SOS-RADON (1-800-767-7236).
+You can get radon test kits by calling your local health department or the EPA at 1-800-SOS-RADON (1-800-767-7236).
+Or you can hire a qualified radon service professional to test your home and provide service.

-• The short-term test kit stays in your home or office for 2 to 90 days.
+- The short-term test kit stays in place for 2 to 90 days.
 Radon levels vary daily and from season to season.
 So you may want to follow up the first short-term test with a second test.

-• The long-term test kit stays in your home or office for more than 90 days.
+- The long-term test kit stays in place for more than 90 days.
 A long-term test will give more accurate results.

 How can you reduce your exposure to radon?

-• Preventing radon from entering the building.
+- Preventing radon from entering the building.
 The most common way to do this is through sub-slab depressurization, which vents air from beneath the foundation.
-This work should be done by a qualified contractor.
 Other control methods include sealing cracks in the foundation or walls and using air cleaners.

 After radon reduction or prevention procedures are done, the home or building should be retested.
 You may need to retest more than once.
-It is usually safe to live in the home or building while the radon is being vented, but you may want to confirm this with your local EPA office.
+It is usually safe to be in the home or building while the radon is being vented, but you may want to confirm this with your local health department.

 Credits